DrinkyBird/epsilon/readme.txt

       * Classes
         * Minigunner and machinegunner no longer have bulletproof armour
         * Jet trooper no longer has bulletproof armour
+	  * Maps
+	    * Fixed a line that was impassible by mechs

     r189 (15/09/2019):
       * A new palette, inspired by that of Omega v15